The new FRCP rules are about more than how a company deals with legal issues; they're an opportunity to improve enterprise information management.

 Electronic discovery provides initiative for search efforts

 Many IT departments have deployed enterprise search within business applications such as electronic commerce and custom portal software.
 Yet most corporate information--information that may be a treasure trove of electronic evidence--sits idly within storage systems.
-As a result of the arguments surrounding tape restoration costs, storage-related electronic discovery expenses and other issues surrounding digital data evidence production,
+As a result of the arguments surrounding tape restoration costs, storage-related electronic discovery expenses and other issues surrounding digital data evidence production, the FRCP were amended and put into effect December 2006.

 The FRCP will keep electronic discovery processes at the forefront of the minds and budgets of general counsels for the foreseeable future.
 Some of the rules are directed at understanding corporate information quickly; an unenviable task for many IT departments, especially storage groups that already have plenty to deal with.
 If attorneys need this information, IT and storage folks can help with enterprise search solutions or products that embed this capability.
 The good news is that attorneys typically have budgets to reduce litigious risk, and enterprise search features are extensible to marketing, engineering and other departments.